QuiiBz/niftycss/site/docs/features/breakpoints.md

 order: 5
 ---

 Instead of writing long media-queries declarations, you can use breakpoints [directives](/docs/features/directives).
-You can either use the default breakpoints, or create your own.
+You can either use the default breakpoints or create your own.

-You will get auto-completion will using [TypeScript](/docs/guides/typescript), even with custom breakpoints.
+You will get auto-completion will using TypeScript, even with custom breakpoints.

 ## Table of Contents